 - Divide up the ground spices and rub equal quantities into each streak.

-- Gently spray with vinegar and bag individual slices.
+- Gently spray with vinegar again and bag individual slices.
 Vacuum seal* (the aim is to keep the spice hard up against the meat, while curing, and not wash it all off in a bath of marinade).

 *Vacuum sealing in individual bags is optional.
 You can also put all the slices into a single large bag and add more vinegar — turning the bag over every couple of hours during the curing process.